 Now take the end dangling on your right.
 Please do the same as step three, but this time, fold it outward.

 Like you did with the other end, tie this one around the head.
 Tuck this end in between the folds the same way.
 Or you can hang the end and make a small tail in the front.

 If everything is done well, it should look like this.

 But it’s okay if you don’t get this perfect the first time.
 No one does.
 Just keep on trying till you find the nuances of it yourself.

 Wearing a formal style Ghutra is a lot easier.
 For that, you have to do steps one and two as above.
 But instead of tying it around your head, you can place an Egal over it.
 The scarf will stay in place due to the weight of the Egal.
 It’s just as easy as that!

-If you want to find out all the things there are to see and do in Dubai, check out the list we compiled.
+If you want to discover all the things to do in Dubai, check out our compiled list.
 By the way, don’t forget to rock your Emirati Ghutra on the desert safari trip.
-Bon voyage!
+Bon, voyage!